 - Heart attack patients may experience quickened breathing when fear from the heart attack provokes a panic attack.

-- If you, a family member or a friend experience these symptoms for more than five minutes, call an ambulance.
+If you, a family member, or a friend experiences these symptoms for more than five minutes, then call an ambulance.
 Get to the nearest hospital as soon as possible.

 A Panic Attack – Main Symptom Is A Prickly Feeling

 - Many people are under the misconception that only something horrific or tragic can bring about a panic attack.
 The truth is, a panic attack can happen in the most ordinary of circumstances.

 - The symptoms of a panic attack usually reach their peak after about ten minutes.

 - The pain from a panic attack is concentrated in the chest.
 It rises then falls.

 - During a panic attack, a person can experience a prickly feeling and numbness.
 But these feels are not restricted to the left arm.
 They can appear in the right arm, legs and fingers.

 - During a panic attack, people often experience irrational fears.
 They might feel like they are suffocating or going insane.